A Brain-Inspired Sequence Learning Model based on a Logic: Methods

-\subsubsection{Recycling:}
+There is also a punishment in the case $\forall j\in \{1,...,n_c\}, e(E_c^{(j)})<\zeta$ (\textit{i.e.}, all the nodes within a column are activate without being anticipated first).
+If the whole column is activated, a bunch of anticipations would occur.
+For those anticipations which are not verified later, a slight amount of evidences are collected by $w^-=|\{e(L)>\theta,\forall L\in\mathcal{L}_{post}(E_{c_1}^{(i)})\}|+b$, where the first term denotes the number of $E_{c_1}^{(i)}$'s post-links each of whose \textit{expectation} is greater than threshold $\theta$, and the second term $b$ is a constant (\textit{e.g.}, $b=40$); here, threshold $\theta$ and constant $b$ are hyper-parameters of the model.
+When $b=\infty$, it means no penalty for this case.

-Due to AIKR, the number of links within a column should not exceed a certain threshold, otherwise, some of the links should be dropped.
-This refers to the forgetting process of memory.
-The \textit{priority} in \textit{budget} determines the extent of a link tending to be recycled, and the \textit{quality} in \textit{budget} is related to long-term memory, \textit{i.e.}, the link with high \textit{truth-value} leading to high \textit{quality} tends to be preserved.
-A new link usually has relatively high \textit{priority}, which gradually decays to the \textit{quality}.
-In this way, the balance between long-term and short-term memory is achieved.
+\subsubsection{Recycling}

-The \textit{link}s between \textit{concept}s are revised through the \textit{Revising} procedure which is well justified.
-Since developers are able to figure out what is going on inside the model and trace-back any unexpected behaviors, the model is \textit{interpretable} in this sense.
+Again due to AIKR, the number of links regarding a node should not exceed a certain threshold, otherwise, some of the links should be dropped.
+This is related to the forgetting process of memory.